 THE HISTORY OF A SILK SCARF BUSINESS

 Richard Allan, scarf designer, established his business in 1962.
-Richard left an extensive archive of fabulous designs which I, Cate Allan (one of his daughters) am now reworking for both fashion and interiors, having launched the scarves at the Aspreys’ William & Son in Mayfair.
+Richard left an extensive archive of fabulous designs which I Cate Allan (daughter) am now reworking for both fashion and interiors.

 Richard Allan possessed an extraordinary eye for line and colour, basing designs on both organic and geometric forms.
 Aesthetics mattered to him, his style was eclectic, his collections included the daring and the bold from avant-garde to classically elegant, sometimes amusing, often whimsical.